 Future Food Studies: Exploring Sustainable Solutions

-A global food revolution is urgently needed for a healthy, sustainable, and a fair food supply for the rapidly growing and urbanizing population with increasing living standards, life expectancy, and incidences of chronic diseases, while simultaneously recognizing the limits of our planet.
-In this summerschool participants will be introduced to three research themes: environmental impact of food production, food consumption and health, and governance for fair food.
-Through lectures, workshops, group assignments, and excursions participants acquire insight in the complexity of food studies.
-Furthermore this course will introduce you to interdisciplinary approaches to tackle these diverse challenges!
+A global food revolution is urgently needed for a healthy, sustainable, and a fair food supply for the rapidly growing and urbanising human population with increasing living standards, life expectancy, and incidences of chronic diseases, while recognizing the limits of our planet.
+This summer school introduces three research themes: environmental impact of food production, food consumption and health, and governance for fair food.
+Through lectures, workshops, assignments, and excursions, participants acquire insight in the complexity of food studies.

 dr Mieke Lumens